Cycling Marmot Basin, Jasper National Park, Alberta, CAN

 The last 1.5 km are on dirt, but easily manageable on a road bike.

 While the first mile is on moderately travelled Hwy 93A, after turning right at kilometer 2/mile 1.2, there is very little traffic along this peaceful and scenic climb (see slide show).
 While there is a fairly flat 2 kilometers from 1.6 – 3.5 kilometers, the majority of the climb is in the 5-7% range.

 The last kilometer of the climb is past the closed single pipe gate (easy to go under or over) on hard packed dirt/gravel ending at the top ski resort parking lot (lot 3).
 This final segment of our climb is easily managed on a road bike.

-End of the climb - ski resort parking lot.
+1.5 km of dirt to the finish; end of the climb is at the ski resort parking lot.

 The descent is remarkable for the incredible views before us much of the way down on smooth pavement at moderate and generally consistent grade.